 Few things are more necessary than your brand’s online reputation.
 It builds trust with clients, staff, and investors.
 As a result, you’ll be able to grow your online business more successfully and deliver better ROI.
-One of the best ways to maintain your brand’s image is thru online reputation management.
+One of the best ways to maintain your brand’s image is through online reputation management.

 Building a strong online reputation can take years.
-Just a few negative reviews can threaten your good name in heartbeat.
+Just a few negative reviews can threaten your good name in a heartbeat.
 What do you do if you have a poor reputation score or simply want to strengthen your existing brand reputation?

 In case you’re already managing a lot, your best guess is to outsource it to a reputation management agency or an online reputation manager.

 There’s quite a bit to know.
-Dealing with negative reviews on Yelp, Google, and Glassdoor is quite a lot of work.
+Dealing with negative reviews on Google, TrustPilot, and Glassdoor is quite a lot of work.
 Every platform has completely different rules and procedures.
 Responding to a public relations crisis requires one more skillset.

 Sadly, too many brands wait till they’re in the midst of a public relations crisis before they think about investing in their digital reputation.
 And that’s primarily the industry’s fault; as a result, we’ve done a poor job of explaining exactly what reputation management is, and when it’s wanted.